tools-for-fll/FLLScoringApp/README.md

 # Caveats

-The scores produced by the application are believed to be accurate.
-However, this is not an official scoring application; discrepancies between the scores that this application produces and the scores from the official scoring software are by definition the fault of this application.
+The scores produced by this application are believed to be accurate.
+However, this is not an official scoring application; discrepancies between the scores that this application produces and the scores from the official scoring software are, by definition, the fault of this application.

+At present, this application is English-only, and full accessibility has not been completed.

 # Installation